The moment I open the door, I know.

 Grandma is dying.

-She’s laying there on her back, arms left and right on the white hospital blanket; they are plump, full of water.
+She’s lying there on her back, arms left and right on the white hospital blanket; they are plump, full of water.
 Her mouth is a bit open – as always when she sleeps.

-The round tip of her nose looks more pointed than usual, her skin is smoother than I remember.
-Her chest raises and lowers at regular intervals, but her lungs have difficulties breathing; again and again deep, rattling inhales.
+The round tip of her nose looks more pointed than usual, and her skin is smoother than I remember.
+Her chest rises and falls at regular intervals, but her lungs have difficulty breathing; again and again, deep, rattling inhales.

 Just yesterday, I came back from a very necessary trip – even Grandma herself insisted on me going.
 ‘I know you’re always with me in your thoughts.
 I love you.
-I lo-o-ove you!’ she said on the phone and I couldn’t know that this would be her last spoken words to me.
+I lo-o-ove you!’ she said on the phone, and I couldn’t have known that these would be her last spoken words to me.
 When I left, the situation was not quite that dramatic.
 Or so I thought.

 She has been waiting for me.